Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 | Bug Description | Bug Report Link                                                                                                               | Bug Type                       |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------------------------------ |
 | 🐞 Bug Report:  | Pandas-Profiling Error Due to Package Compatibility Conflict [#19](https://github.com/Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/issues/19) | 🐞Bug: Package Dependency Conflict 🔒 |

-### 🛠️ Workaround
-Generated the data that the client/user would normally get from a pandas-profiling report by using separation of concerns.
-Wrote individual code snippets to generate outputs that provide similar information to pandas-profiling.

-Since pandas-profiling is not currently working, correlation and PPS studies cannot be generated, and data relationships cannot be visualized through relevant variables and correlations.
-These visualizations will be shown through alternative methods.

 ## Fixed bugs ✅